fossasia/knitting.fossasia.org/README.md

 There also is a Web API.
 Among the primary tasks is to develop plugins based on this solution to add support for more machines.You can

-- read about the [Exception handler in KnitLib][http://blog.fossasia.org/exception-handler-in-knitlib/]
+- read about the [Exception handler in KnitLib][knitlib-blog-exception-handler].
-- read about the [Knitting machine abstractions for Knitlib][http://blog.fossasia.org/knitting-machine-abstractions-for-knitlib/]
+- read about the [Knitting machine abstractions for Knitlib][[knitlib-blog-machine-abstraction].
-- read about the [Importance of the test cases for the KnitLib][http://blog.fossasia.org/importance-of-the-test-cases-for-the-knitlib/]
+- read about the [Importance of the test cases for the KnitLib][knitlib-blog-importance-testcases].

 Contribute:
 [Repository][knitlib-repo]